CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-2.md

        ![](../media/Function-Call.png)

-15. Execute the next by clicking on the play button, this cell will **demonstrate function call** Options with OpenAI GPT.
+15. Execute the next cell by clicking on the play button, this cell will **demonstrate function call** Options with OpenAI GPT.

        ![](../media/demonstrating-function-call.png)

-16. Execute the next two by clicking on the play button shell in this cell, the first shell will create a **Current Time for a Given Location** function, and the second cell will display the **current time** for the provided location.
+16. Execute the next two cells by clicking on the play button shell in this cell, the first shell will create a **Current Time for a Given Location** function, and the second cell will display the **current time** for the provided location.

        ![](../media/current-time.png)

-17. Execute the next two by clicking on the play button shell in this cell, the first shell will create a **Stock Market Data for a Given Index** function, and the second cell will display the Stock Market details for the provided index.
+17. Execute the next two cells by clicking on the play button shell in this cell, the first shell will create a **Stock Market Data for a Given Index** function, and the second cell will display the Stock Market details for the provided index.

        ![](../media/stock-Index.png)

-18. Execute the next two by clicking on the play button shell in this cell, the first shell will create a **Simple Calculator** function, and the second cell will display the Calculated result for the provided number.
+18. Execute the next two cells by clicking on the play button shell in this cell, the first shell will create a **Simple Calculator** function, and the second cell will display the Calculated result for the provided number.

        ![](../media/Calculator.png)

-19. Execute the next by clicking on the play button, this cell will Set up **Functions and Descriptions** for an API.
+19. Execute the next cell by clicking on the play button, this cell will Set up **Functions and Descriptions** for an API.

     ![](../media/functions-and-descriptions.png)

-20. Execute the next by three cells which will validate the **function call**.
+20. Execute the next three cells by clicking on the play button, which will validate the **function call**.

      ![](../media/functions-and-descriptions1.png)